-The world of fountain pens is vast and full of tons of boutique fountain pen makers who make some truly excellent pens.
+The world of fountain pens is vast and full of tons of boutique makers who make some truly excellent pens.

-But navigating which brands will give you both a great writing experience and the aesthetic you want can be a little tricky, especially when entry level pen price points start around $20.
+But navigating which brands will give you a great writing experience and the aesthetic you want can be a little tricky.
+This especially true when entry level pen price points start around $20.

-In this article, I am going to familiarize you with the fountain pen brands you need to know and give you the best pen options for cheap and luxury fountain pens.
+Today, I'll familiarize you with the fountain pen brands you need to know.
+Additionally, I'll give you the best cheap and luxury options.

 Let's start with what to look for when buying a fountain pen.